-According to Hara, the major vision of Ho-Me-I-Ku is to "incorporate the method in the education policy of the people on in Hyogo Prefecture, where many of his ancestors and family members have run various businesses.
-"If you go to a church, you will notice that what people say to each other is basically words of praise and goodness," said Hara.
+According to Hara, the major vision of Ho-Me-I-Ku is to incorporate the method in the education policy of the people on earth.

 "I would like to teach the Ho-Me-I-Ku method to people with jobs related to child-rearing.
-Through Ho-Me-I-Ku, I would like to nurture children who can contribute to societv." said Hara.
+Through Ho-Me-I-Ku, I would like to nurture children who can contribute to society," said Hara.